GLOBAL MARKETS-Stocks rally, euro jumps on hopes for Greece

 * Stocks, euro jump

-* Copper ends down (New throughout, updates prices and market activity to U.S. market close)
+* Copper ends down (New throughout, updates prices and market activity to oil settlement, adds Yellen comments)

 By Caroline Valetkevitch